Stuycs-K/final-project-4-chen-nikkol-wong-christopher/WORKLOG.md

 - Wrote setSize() and setNumMines() to use for handles/sliders
 - Added to redraw() and show() to redraw board after closing settings

+### 5/31/2024 and 6/1/2024

+- Made sliders move correctly
+- Edited displays to make settings menu look better
+- Moved code from main sketch class into Displays class and edited accordingly

 ## Nikkol Chen

 ### 5/22/2024